jfzhang95/pytorch-deeplab-xception/README.md

 ![Results](doc/results.png)

 We use deeplab v3+ model trained on Pascal VOC 2012 and SBD datasets to inference these results.
-After 50 epoch, our deeplab v3+ model can reach 72.7% mIoU on Pascal VOC 2012 test set.
+After 50 training epoch, our deeplab v3+ model can reach 72.7% mIoU on Pascal VOC 2012 test set.

 ### Requirements
 ```